HiroNewf/Python_Discord_Bot/README.md

 ## Commands
 PWN has a handful of useful commands and uses the prefix '^':

+### General Commands
 - `^help`: A general help command that lists out all of the commands the bot supports and provides general usage information as well as command examples
+- `^advanced_help`: Shows the help page for advanced commands.
+- `^whoami`: Provides information about the bot, including its purpose and how to contribute.
 - `^hello`: A greeting/testing command.
 This command should just respond with "Hello!" and is mainly just used as a sort of ping command to make sure the bot is up
 - `^time`: Displays the time and allows for an optional timezone argument that supports a variety of timezone formats (ETC, UTC+04:00, America/New_York).
 If no timezone argument is given by the user than it will default to the user's set timezone, if the user has no set timezone than it will default to UTC time.
     - Examples: